kingsdigitallab/alice-thornton/frontend/posts/news/2023-07-21-partial-release-side-by-side-view.md

   - TEI
 ---

-In collaboration with our partners at King’s Digital Lab, we are delighted to announce that the first 22 pages of our text-encoded files of Alice Thornton’s Book of Remembrances (modernised and semi-diplomatic versions) can now be viewed  [side-by-side](https://thornton.kdl.kcl.ac.uk/books/viewer/) so that they can be compared.
+In collaboration with our partners at King’s Digital Lab, we are delighted to announce that the first 22 pages of our text-encoded files of Alice Thornton’s Book of Remembrances (modernised and semi-diplomatic versions) can now be viewed  [side-by-side](https://thornton.kdl.kcl.ac.uk/books/viewer/) so they can be compared.

 ![A side-by-side view of the title page of Thornton's Book of Remembrances, in modernised and semidiplomatic]( {{ "/assets/img/posts/partial_release_side_by_side.jpg" | url }} "Book of Remembrances, 1, side-by-side view.")